thedjpetersen/reglib/README.md

 	transcript.grades  #Print out a list of classes you have taken with grades transcript.credits #Print out how many credits you have

+You can use the transcript to check if you have already taken a class or not.
+	transcript.has_class('cs', '162')
+	transcript.has_passed_class('cs', '162')

+Or you can use it to see your grade distribution
+	transcript.grade_distribution()

 ### Schedule
 The `get_schedule` function fetches what classes you are current taking
 	schedule = registration_class.get_schedule()